githika99/stat_project/Project1/data/README.md

 ## Cost Report

 The Cost Report could not easily be saved as a csv file because it had images and text that was not in a table.
 Thus, saving it as a csv would cause information to be lost.
 Thus, I decided to extract the individual tables that were relevant to me from the xlsx file.
-The R script "Cost_Report_Data_Cleaning.R" extracts these tables into csv files.
+The R script “Cost_Report_Data_Cleaning.R” extracts these tables into csv files.
 The focus of my project is the difference in expenditures between private and public prison units.
 Thus, although the report has lots of interesting information, I focused on tables directly related to this.

 I extracted the Expenditure Summary table on page 8 of the pdf.
 In this table, I only extracted the information from the Private Prisons.
 The information on private prisons was organized by unit.
 I extracted the entire table from pages 10 and 11 of the pdf, which contains information on State Prison Expenditure by Prison Unit.
 Since both the extracted data for Private and Public prisons was then organized by unit, I could compare the data.

 These extracted csv files are saved in ./data/Processed_Data as follows: